IvanMathy/Boop/Boop/Documentation/Readme.md

 ## Questions

+### Can I see a list of all scripts?

+Yes!
+Simply open the script picker and search for `*`.

 ### Why can't I open/Save a file?

 Because that's not the goal of Boop.
 It's not really an editor, more of a unstructured limbo for your plain text pasted content.

+### Where can I find more scripts?

+You can find more functions in the [Boop Script Repository](https://github.com/IvanMathy/Boop/tree/main/Scripts).
+It contains scripts suggested by the community that are not in the built-in script library.
+You can go there to find new functionality, or suggest your own!

 ### Can I make my own scripts?